GaomingL1n/TAPB/README.md

 ## System Requirements

 The source code was developed in Python 3.8 using PyTorch 1.7.1.
-The required python dependencies are given below.
+The required Python dependencies are given below.
 TAPB is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
-There is no additional non-standard hardware requirements.
+There are no additional non-standard hardware requirements.

 ```
 torch>=1.7.1